Shifts in file transfer strategies and advice to CISOs on implementing a secured Data in Motion strategy that avoids disrupting operations

 RhinoSoft is the company behind Serv-U and and FTP Voyager, the innovative FTP server and FTP client sold in 90 countries.
 SMBs and industry leaders use us to exchange files with trading partners, share files with employees, and automate file transfers.
 Our advanced capabilities allow teams to access files from anywhere, deploy a managed file transfer solution, or support FTP.
 SFTP (SSH), FTPS, HTTP/S and IPv6.

-In the following interview, Jonathan Lampe, VP Product Manager of RhinoSoft, discusses 1:1 with Rake Narang, Editor-in-Chief of Info Security Products Guide, on the coming shift in file transfer strategies and advice to CISOs on implementing a secured Data in Motion strategy that avoids disrupting operations.
+In the following interview, Jonathan Lampe, VP Product Manager of RhinoSoft, discusses 1:1 with Info Security PG, Editor-in-Chief of Info Security Products Guide, on the coming shift in file transfer strategies and advice to CISOs on implementing a secured Data in Motion strategy that avoids disrupting operations.

 Jonathan Lampe: Over the last decade file transfer technology has evolved far beyond standalone FTP servers with their isolated lists of users.